sakoula/XiaoMi-Air-6200U/DETAILS.md

 </dict>
 ```

-* :gun: these are the I2C controllers but I do not enter them from Pro
+* :icecream: these are the I2C controllers but I do not enter them from Pro

 ```xml
 <key>PciRoot(0x0)/Pci(0x15,0x0)</key>